Crimson Desert: How to Clear Path of Trials for Ice Element

 Mode: Single playerView: Third personTheme: Action, Open world

-Path of Trials is one of the late Abyss puzzles in Crimson Desert, and most failed attempts come down to two things: the freezing island that drains your health while you climb, and a battery puzzle that people try to solve the wrong way.
-The reward is worth the trouble — clearing it unlocks the Ice element and an Abyssal Artifact.
+Path of Trials is one of the late-game Abyss puzzles in Crimson Desert, and most failed attempts come down to two things: the freezing island that drains your health the whole time you climb, and a power-core puzzle that players keep trying to solve the wrong way.
+The reward is worth the trouble — clearing it unlocks the Frost element and an Abyss Artifact.

 Advertisement